ahstat/ahstat.github.io/_posts/2016-4-11-Metropolis-Hastings-example.md

 but simplifies computations a lot.
 In particular, density of the instrumental distribution is not needed in this case (we only need to know how to sample from it).
-The algorithm is simply sometimes called *Metropolis algorithm* in this particular case.
+The algorithm is sometimes called *Metropolis algorithm* in this particular case.

 In the previous instrumental distribution, parameter `sd` indicates range of each step.
-When `sd` is small, each step is small and the probability to be accepted is larger.
+When `sd` is small, each step is small and the probability to be accepted is large.
 However, the Markov chain is moving slowly and many steps are necessary to reach stationary distribution.
 When `sd` is large, larger steps are done, but are accepted less often.